 - One night float intern provides cross-cover for ward patients on teaching services.

-- One ICU nighttime senior resident and one night-float intern admit and provide cross-cover care for ICU patients.
+- One ICU nighttime senior resident and one night-float intern admit and provide cross-cover care, respectively, for ICU patients.

-- We offer several inpatient elective experiences geared towards residents interested in careers in hospital medicine or critical care medicine.
+- We offer several inpatient elective experiences for residents interested in careers in hospital medicine or critical care medicine.

-- Procedure and Ultrasound Rotation: As part of the admitting rotation, residents perform various procedures, including lumbar puncture, paracentesis, and thoracentesis under attending supervision and guidance.
+- Procedure Rotation: As part of the Admitting rotation, residents perform various procedures, including central line placements, lumbar punctures, paracenteses, and thoracenteses under attending supervision and guidance.

-- Hospitalist Elective: This rotation is set in the fourth ward team that consists of one resident and one hospitalist attending.
+- Hospitalist Rotation: This experience is set in the fourth Rounding team made up of one resident and one hospitalist attending.
 It provides valuable experience in independent hospitalist practice and an opportunity to practice with greater autonomy.

 - Cardiovascular ICU Elective: As one of the busiest and most highly regarded hospitals in the nation for cardiac care and heart surgery, the Cardiovascular ICU (CVICU) at Kaiser San Francisco provides a unique opportunity for residents to participate in the care of cardiac surgery patients, including transcatheter aortic valve replacement (TAVR) and Mitraclip transcatheter mitral valve repair patients.
 In this rotation, the resident is exposed to a wide range of acute postoperative, rhythm, hemodynamic and respiratory issues.